Satanic panic (Utah): Lehi child sexual abuse scare

 Stephen Golding, director of clinical psychology at the University of Utah testified that Snow's techniques were "subtly coercive and highly questionable.
 There were several inconsistencies in the testimonies of the children.
 On April 6th, the children accused Hadfield of fondling them as they watched a television program, however telephone records showed that Hadfield was on the phone with Snow at the time the abuse was to have occurred.
 The children said their father had promised to buy them a toy four-wheeler for not revealing abuse, but receipts showed that the toy was purchased before the abuse was to have occurred.
 Hadfield was convicted by an eight member jury on December 19, 1987, and the judge sentenced Hadfield to 6 months in the Utah County Jail.
 The court placed an order that barred Gay Hadfield, the mother, from hiring Snow as their therapist.

+In 1990, the Supreme Court of Utah granted Hadfield a review of his conviction on the grounds of "newly proffered evidence".
+The evidence concerned newly discovered similarities between Hadfield's case and other cases involving children interviewed by Snow, including multiple bizarre and highly specific details being repeated by the children involved in each case, which supported the claim that the children had been fed details by Snow.

 Government investigation

 In 1991, the Utah State Legislature appropriated $250,000 for the Attorney General's office to investigate the SRA allegations in the state of Utah.
 Over a 2 1/2-year span, the investigators interviewed hundreds of alleged victims, but none of the incidents reported were corroborated with any evidence beyond their testimony, and the 1995 report stated that there was no evidence from any of the alleged victims that would warrant an investigation of homicide.
 Mike King, the coauthor of the report, told news media that the specific accusations against church leaders were "absurd", and Jerry Lazar, the head of psychiatry at LDS Hospital in Salt Lake City, said he "has never been able to independently verify memories of satanic ritual abuse".